Conley index theory without index pairs. I: The point-set level theory: The Conley index of isolated -invariant subsets

 Take any neighbourhood $N$ of $S$.
-Since $S$ is compact by (1) and $X$ is locally compact Hausdorff, we can take a compact neighbourhood $K$ of $S$ contained in $N$.
-By Remark~\ref{rmk:cont-isolating-closure-smaller}, we may assume that $K$ is isolating.
+Since $S$ is compact by Lemma~\ref{lem:cont-compact} and $X$ is locally compact Hausdorff, we can take a compact neighbourhood $K$ of $S$ contained in $N$.
 Let $U = K^\circ$ the interior of $K$.
-By Remark~\ref{rmk:cont-isolating-closure-smaller}, $U$ is an isolating neighbourhood of $S$.
-By (2), we have $K \sim_F U$.
+By Remark~\ref{rmk:cont-isolating-closure-smaller}, we may assume that $K$ and $U$ are isolating neighbourhoods of $S$.
+By Theorem~\ref{thm:cont-isolating-1}, we have $K \sim_F U$.
 Take $(a,b,c) \in A_F(K, U)$ arbitrarily, and put

 Then, $E$ is an isolating neighbourhood of $S$.
 Indeed,